ajdillhoff/personal-site/content/notes/gpu_pattern_convolution.md

 The line above assumes there is some data on the host in the array \`filter_h\`.
 This array is copied to the device.
 A small note on naming convention, [Google's C++](https://google.github.io/styleguide/cppguide.html#Constant_Names) style guide recommends naming constant variables with a `k` prefix.
 I have adopted this convention here.

-At this point, `F_d` is accessible from the kernel as a global variable.
+At this point, `kFilter_d` is accessible from the kernel as a global variable.
 There is no need to pass it as an argument.
 The kernel can be modified to use this constant memory as follows.

 ```cuda
 __global__ void conv2D(float *input, float *output,